-Relating to Status Cate gory Value Obligation Reference Emergency procurements ₱ Q Any You must obtain approval from the agency head or delegate for emergency procurements.
+Relating to Status Category Value Obligation Reference Emergency procurements 1 Any You must obtain approval from the agency head or delegate for emergency procurements.
 They can approve procurements to a value sufficient to meet the immediate needs of the particular emergency.
-Public Works and Procurement Regulation 2019 90 \$ Any You must report every emergency authorisation to the Procurement Board as soon as possible via nswbuy@treasury.nsw.gov.au .
-Covid-19 Emergency procurement Q Any You do not have to comply with Procurement Board policies or directions, including the EPP Direction, or the terms of accreditation, for emergency procurements.
-You are encouraged to achieve value for money and comply with this Policy Framework where possible.
-Covered procurements (1) ≥\$680,000 ≥\$9.584 million The EPP Direction takes precedence over all other policies that apply to covered procurements, including internal agency policies.
-PBD-2019-05 Enforceable Procurement Provisions
+Public Works and Procurement Regulation 2019 @ Any You must report every emergency authorisation to the Procurement Board as soon as possible via nswbuy@treasury.nsw.gov.au .
+Covid-19 Emergency Procurement Any Any You do not have to comply with Procurement Board policies or directions, including the EPP Direction, or the terms of accreditation, for emergency procurements.
+Direct Dealing Guidelines You are encouraged to achieve value for money and comply with this Policy Framework where possible.
+Any You should have justification for exclusive negotiations and comply with all relevant policies if this approach is appropriate for the emergency.